- April 29, 2021

 As we find millions of people around the United States already suffering from ongoing and severe pain, chronic pain management has come up to play a significant role.
 According to a recent report shared by the CDC, Centers for Disease Control, it is estimated that almost 50 million people currently suffer with some chronic pain that equals to 1 in every 5 adults!

-The rise of aging population and frequent incidents of pain rising from arthritis and other related diseases with age, there is no denying that pain medicine specialty will continue to evolve and expand.
-However, we find a lot of providers already under crossfire of expanding requirements with prior authorization.
+Nonetheless, we find that a lot of providers are already under the crossfire of expanding requirements with prior authorization.
 Also, there are a lot of issues with fee schedules and their downward adjustments as well as shifting patient financial responsibility.

 The top 5 issues with Pain Management Billing and Coding